nmeum/android-tools/README.md

 # Motivation

 [Many][void-linux] [Linux][arch-linux] [distributions][alpine-linux] have
-a package called android-tools which ships essential android command line tools like adb or fastboot.
+[a package called android-tools][repology] which ships essential android command line tools like adb or fastboot.
 Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.